 Ordering lunch for big groups is a surprisingly complex process when you’re doing it yourself.
 But with experience (or some help), you’ll get to be really good at it.

 To help speed up that process, we have a few tips for you.
-These are drawn from the experience of long-time food orderers as well as a few of our own mishaps.
+These are drawn from the experience of long-time food orderers, as well as a few of our own mishaps.

 Did no one take a slice of carrot cake from the available desserts?
 Did one person eat quite a bit more than you expected?
 Are people crowding around the salad bowl while showing less enthusiasm for the enchiladas?

 All of these are worth noting.
-During and after every large-group lunch you organize, take a couple notes.
+During and after every large-group lunch you organize, take a couple of notes.
 Even if it’s just which foods went over well and which didn’t, you’ll have useful information for the next time you order.

 You can get into a regular rotation with the meals you order, and that’s totally fine (though you may want to opt for a unique catered lunch idea every once in a while).

 On certain occasions, you’ll want to think carefully about what you’re ordering.
 Have you had a lot of dreary weather lately?
 Try something fun like a macaroni and cheese bar.
 Is the air conditioning in your office broken?
 Order a cold lunch with some ice cream for dessert to cool everyone down.
+Are you having a nine-hour meeting day?
+Include a couple healthy snacks that people can take with them for the afternoon.

 Every catered lunch has to be cleaned up, and if you’re feeding a lot of people, that can be a pretty big job.
 Make sure you always have someone to help by establishing a cleanup rotation.
 It’ll save you the time of recruiting someone every time you order lunch.